River Forest High School

-River Forest High School is a secondary school located in Lake Station, Indiana, with a Hobart postal address, serving grades 7–12.
+River Forest High School is a secondary school located in Lake Station, Indiana, with a Hobart postal address, serving grades 6–12.
 It is the secondary school in the River Forest Community School Corporation, serving the entire town of New Chicago, portions of the cities of Gary, Hobart and Lake Station, and unincorporated areas in Hobart Township, Lake County.
 It opened in 1958.
 The Golden Ingot Marching Band can be viewed in the Saint Patrick's Day Parade in the film The Fugitive.

 Academics

 River Forest's high school academic team consists of United States Academic Decathlon, Spell Bowl and Academic Super Bowl.
-River Forest participated in the Online Nationals for United States Academic Decathlon.
+River Forest participated in the Online Nationals for United States Academic Decathlon in 2016.

 Athletics

 River Forest's athletic teams are known as the Ingots, harking back to the steel-making heritage of the area.
-They belong to the Greater South Shore Athletic Conference and their colors are cardinal red and gold.
+They belong to the Duneland Athletic Conference and their colors are cardinal red and gold.
 River Forest offers the following sports: